imagitama/vrc-avatar-sticker-generator/README.md

 3. Takes all of the animator controllers from the `VRC Avatar Descriptor`, flattens them, adds them to avatar
 4. For each gesture combination it sets the animator parameter
 5. Exports as a PNG
+6. Outline and resizing done by ImageMagick (included)